 What are the Different Variations?

-When buying a Blue Yeti microphone, there are three basic options: the Blue Yeti standard, the Blue Yeti X, and the Blue Yeti Pro.
+When buying a Yeti microphone, there are three basic options: the Yeti standard, the Yeti X, and the Yeti Pro.

 Blue Yeti Pro.
-Blue Yeti Pro, as the name implies, offers a better experience than Blue Yeti.
+Blue Yeti Pro, as the name implies, offers a better experience than Blue Yeti sound quality.
 Recording resolution and design are the most notable differences between the Yeti models.
 The Yeti Pro has higher quality parts and superior sound quality, but it also costs more.

 Blue Yeti Microphone Reviews

 1. Price and availability